MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/select-work-school-search-experience.md

 **Manage school type**

-(Note: This option will only be visible if you select ‘School search’)

-Identify the type of educational institution to help us further tailor the search and chat experience for your users.
+If you select ‘School search’ in the Microsoft 365 admin center, identify the type of educational institution you're affiliated with.
+This will help us further tailor the search and chat experience for your users.
 We suggest you select the option that best aligns with your institution.
 Options include:

 - Higher education
 - Primary/Secondary/K-12